jasonepage/render-authentication-project/README.md

 # FIDO2 Chat System

+**Author(s)**: Chris Becker, Jake McDowell, Jason Page
+**Date**: March 8, 2024
-A secure chat application that uses WebAuthn/FIDO2 for authentication.
+**Description**: A secure chat application that uses WebAuthn/FIDO2 for authentication.

 ## Core Requirements

 1. **One Physical Key = One Account**
-   - Each physical security key must map to exactly one user account
+   - Each physical security key maps to exactly one user account
-   - This mapping must persist across different devices (e.g., a key used on both a laptop and phone should access the same account)
+   - This mapping persists across different devices (e.g., a key used on both a laptop and phone accesses the same account)
-   - The system must prevent creating multiple accounts with the same physical key
+   - The system prevents creating multiple accounts with the same physical key

 2. **Cross-Device Authentication**
-   - Users must be able to authenticate on any device using their security key
+   - Users can authenticate on any device using their security key
-   - The system should recognize the same physical key regardless of the device it's used on
+   - The system recognizes the same physical key regardless of the device it's used on

-3. **Username Management**
+3. **Username System**
-   - Users can set and change their username via chat commands
    - Initial username is automatically generated based on user ID
+   - Username change functionality planned for future implementation

 4. **Security Requirements**
    - No passwords stored or transmitted